The Don Wright Memorial Scholarship

-- Must reside in or near St. John’s Newfoundland and Labrador (or be willing to relocate in order to maintain a regular presence in the studio and consistent art production schedule during the tenure of the scholarship.
+- Must reside in or near St. John’s Newfoundland and Labrador or be willing to relocate in order to maintain a regular presence in the studio and consistent art production schedule during the tenure of the scholarship.

 - Must demonstrate technical competence in one or more print processes available at St. Michael’s and must demonstrate innovation in the print medium more broadly: https://www.stmichaelsprintshop.com/about/

 Conditions of the Residency

-The residency is for a one year duration.
-Two prints from each edition printed during the residency must be provided to St. Michael’s Printshop.
-One of these prints will be retained in the Printshop’s Archives, the other is used for fundraising purposes.
-The scholarship recipient will be expected to offer assistance with various studio activities throughout the year.
+- Donate two prints from each edition* printed during the residency to St. Michael’s Printshop.
+One of these prints will be retained in the printshop’s archives, the other is used for fundraising purposes.

 Benefits of Scholarship